madeleinelmuller/handwriting/README.md

 # handwriting
-synthesizing custom handwriting using neural networks
+Synthesizing custom handwriting using neural networks, taking inspiration from sjvasquez/handwriting-synthesis on GitHub.
+Goal: Train a high quality text-to-handwriting model that replicates the style of the dataset.

+Dataset: Each line in text.txt corresponds to a page.svg